← All varieties

 Tree

-Tree medium size, moderately vigorous to vigorous.
-Form upright spreading and open, described by Downing as vigorous with a rather spreading habit, and by Warder as upright and very thrifty.
-Very productive.
-The old bark is peculiarly rough (Beach).
 Twigs medium to long, moderately stout, broad; internodes medium.
 Bark brownish-red mingled with olive-green, lightly blotched and irregularly streaked with scarf-skin, slightly pubescent.
-Warder describes the shoots as dark.
 Lenticels numerous, small to medium, round, not raised.
-Buds medium, broad, plump, obtuse, free or nearly so, slightly pubescent.
-Foliage large, light green — distinctive enough that the variety may easily be distinguished in the orchard by its foliage alone (Warder).
+Buds medium, broad, plump, obtuse, free or nearly so, slightly pubescent (Beach).

-The tree is not very hardy.
-Warder reports that whole nurseries and orchards were destroyed in 1856 throughout the Northwest, and Beach notes it is less hardy than some standard varieties of its region, sometimes more or less injured by winter in unfavorable locations.
-Thomas describes it as "tender far West."
-The wood is rather brittle and the trees often break with heavy crops (Beach).
-The tree thrives particularly well on rather light, rich soils, either sandy or of limestone formation with well-drained subsoil.
-Elliott states it succeeds in all soils and locations, but the largest and best fruit is grown on strong limestone soils, "giving evidence of the food suited best to it, clay or loam."
+Hardiness: not very hardy (Warder); whole nurseries and orchards were destroyed, in 1856, throughout the Northwest (Warder).
+Beach states the tree is less hardy than some standard varieties of this region and in unfavorable locations it is sometimes more or less injured by winter; Hedrick calls the trees "doubtfully hardy."
+It seems to do particularly well on rather light, rich soils, either sandy or of limestone formation with well-drained subsoil (Beach); Downing notes "the tree thrives well on light sandy soil"; Elliott observes "it succeeds on sandy soils, but the largest and best fruit is grown on strong limestone soils, giving evidence of the food suited best to it, clay or loam."
+The wood is rather brittle and the trees often break with heavy crops (Beach, Hedrick).

 Fruit